Emurasoft/emurasoft.github.io/en/macro/document/document_save.md

 _strName_

 Optional.
 Specifies the full path name of the files to be saved.
-If omitted, theSave As dialog box will appear.
+If omitted, the **Save As** dialog box will appear.

 ## Version